ReginaGyimesi/ReginaGyimesi/README.md

 - 🎓 I'm a 4th-year Computer Science student at the University of Strathcylde in Glasgow, Scotland
 - 💻 I'm working as a React developer at [Develops Hungary](https://develops.hu/en)
-- 🌱 I’m currently learning Haskell, and continously advancing in Java and C
+- 🌱 I’m currently learning Haskell, and continously advancing in Java and Python
 - 📫 Reach me on gyimesi.regina@gmail.com

 <h3 align="left">Always keen to connect:</h3>